JohnnyLiang1018/MahjongAI/README.md

 ## Acknowledgments

-Speical thanks to Jianyang Tang for inspiring and support this project.
+Speical thanks to Jianyang Tang for the inspiration and support.

 Speical thanks to our advisor Shih Yu Chang for providing feedback and suggection.